zuyuanyang/zuyuanyang.github.io/research/index.md

 ### Graph and Hypergraph Algorithms

 ![Smithsonian Image]({{ site.url }}/images/hp.png){: .image-pull-right .image-inside}
+Graph and hypergraph algorithms and tools are extensively used in combinatorial scientific computing to accelerate computational methods in many different ways.

 Tensor factorizations are widely used in the literature to model, approximate, and compress high dimensional data for which low-rank assumptions hold.
 Many high dimensional real-world data can naturally be expressed as a sparse tensor; thereby can be analyzed using tensor factorization.